nicole-ellis/nicole-ellis/README.md

 - Udemy Python Programming for Maya Artists

 🏆 **Accomplishments**
-- Presented research poster *"A Narrative-Centered STORYPLAY for Enhancing Professional Skills"* at the 2024 PML Conference.
+- Presented research poster *"A Narrative-Centered Storyplay for Enhancing Professional Skills"* at the 2024 PML Conference.
 - Managed and coached a high-rated Valorant esports team, achieving Immortal rank.

 📫 **Let's Connect!**